-Medun is located about 12 kilometers North- East of Podgorica, in the area of Kuci.
-It is known for the monumental complex consisting of the remains of the Illyrian city of Meteon, the church of St. Nikola and the birth house of Marko Miljanov, a famous hero and writer, today a memorial museum of the city.
-Meteon was one of the centers of the Illyrian tribe Labeati, which ruled the entire Skadar basin.
-It was formed at the end of the 4th or the beginning of the 3rd century BC, on a difficult-to-access ridge that dominates the Medun field.
+The Old town Medun is located about 12 kilometres north-east from Podgorica, in the Kuči area.
+It is known for its monumental complex that consists of the remains of the Illyrian town Meteon, St. Nikolas’ Church and the birthplace of Marko Miljanov, a Montenegrin national hero and writer, which house today is a City’s Memorial Museum.
+Meteon was one of the centres of the Illyrian tribe Labeati that ruled the Skadar Lake basin.
+It was founded in the late IV or early III century BC, on a hardly accessible ridge dominating the Medun field.
 Today, only parts of the massive defensive walls, built in the so-called Cyclops technique are visible.
-The remains of the city of Medun, with preserved corner towers and ramparts in some places, mostly belong to a medieval Turkish fortress.
-Among the remains of the fortification is the church of St. Nicholas, that according to tradition, was built at the beginning of the 18th century, on the foundations of an older church.
+The remains of the town Medun, with preserved corner towers and ramparts in some places, mostly belong to a medieval Turkish fortress.
+Among the remains of the Meteon fortress there is the church of St. Nikolas, built in the early XVIII century, on the foundations of an older church.
 Next to the church there are the graves of Marko Miljanov and his wife Stefa, and below, on a saddle pass, there is a birthplace of Duke Marko Miljanov Popovic, and at the same time a warrior, a statesman, a writer and one of the most important figures in Montenegrin history of the 19th century.